×

 We asked people in Trujillo if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Trujillo, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid discussing sensitive topics such as politics, crime, and poverty.
 These subjects can be seen as disrespectful and intrusive.
 Secondly, punctuality is not highly valued in Honduras, but as a foreigner, you should still strive to be on time for appointments or meetings.
 Thirdly, it's considered rude to point with your fingers in public.
 Instead, use your whole hand to gesture towards something.
 Fourthly, avoid wearing revealing clothing, especially in religious or traditional settings.
 Hondurans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 Fifthly, do not refuse food or drink offered to you, as this can be seen as a rejection of Honduran hospitality.
 Lastly, avoid making negative comments about the country or its people.
-Hondurans are proud of their culture and heritage, and any criticism can be taken personally," said one expat in Trujillo.
+Hondurans are proud of their culture and heritage, and any criticism can be taken personally," explained one expat living in Trujillo, Honduras.

 Get Quote